-- 1. Service Center or Asylum Vetting Center (ZGA) personnel discover that the NTA was filed and docketed with EOIR at the time of Form I-589 filing, please see AAPM Section III.L.1.a.
-EOIR Jurisdiction Discovered at the Time of Filing for further guidance and procedures. - 2.
-Asylum office personnel discover that the NTA was filed and docketed with EOIR, see AAPM Section III.L.1.b.ii.
-Previously Issued NTA Filed and Docketed with EOIR After USCIS Accepted the Form I-589 but Prior to Asylum Interview or Service of Final Decision or AAPM Section III.L.1.b.iii.

-Previously Issued NTA Filed and Docketed with EOIR Prior to USCIS Accepting the Form I-589 for further guidance.
+- During Intake: If during intake USCIS personnel discover that the NTA was filed and docketed with EOIR at the time of Form I-589 filing, the case will be processed according to the procedures outlined in AAPM Section - III.L.1.a.
+EOIR Jurisdiction Discovered at the Time of Filing. - After Case Intake / Acceptance: If asylum office personnel discover that the NTA was filed and docketed with EOIR after filing and case acceptance, the case will be processed according to the procedures outlined in either: - AAPM Section III.L.1.b.ii.
+Previously Issued NTA Filed and Docketed with EOIR After USCIS Accepted the Form I-589 but Prior to Asylum Interview or Service of Final Decision or - AAPM Section III.L.1.b.iii.
+Previously Issued NTA Filed and Docketed with EOIR Prior to USCIS Accepting the Form I- 589 withdrawn and administratively close the case in RAPS under code C3.
+The case of a deceased principal applicant should not be deleted from RAPS.